Luigi Arisio

 Luigi Arisio (25 March 1926 – 29 September 2020) was an Italian politician.

 Arisio was born on 25 March 1926 in Turin.
 During his tenure with Fiat, Arisio founded a group for the company's administrative staff in 1974.
 On 14 October 1980, Arisio led a counterprotest of strike actions organized by a union of factory workers.
-The end of the 35-day strike was attributed to this action, which was regarded as a influential moment in Italian labor history.
+The end of the 35-day strike was attributed to this action, which was regarded as an influential moment in Italian labor history.
 Arisio served a single term as a member of Chamber of Deputies from 1983 to 1987, representing the Italian Republican Party.
 His bid for reelection was not successful.

 Arisio died on 29 September 2020, aged 94.